sumanbgl/udacity-azure-data-engineer/README.md

 What will I learn tomorrow?
 Will continue work on  project 3 schema design.

 What issues are blocking my progress?
 Nothing at this point.

+- 31 August 2022
+Day-60 : DE
+What did I learn today?
+Project 3 Star Schema Design and relevant SQL are ready.

+What will I learn tomorrow?
+Execute the SQL's in Azure Synapse Analytics workspace.

+What issues are blocking my progress?
+Trip table data insertion is taking more time than the Azure session.